awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 $ pcluster create mycluster
 ```

 After the cluster reaches the "CREATE\_COMPLETE" status, you can connect to it by using your normal SSH client settings\.
-For more details on connecting to Amazon EC2 instances, see the [EC2 User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-connect-to-instance-linux) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information about connecting to Amazon EC2 instances, see the [EC2 User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-connect-to-instance-linux) in the *Amazon EC2 User Guide for Linux Instances*\.

 If [`pcluster configure`](pcluster.configure.md) created a new VPC, you can delete that VPC by deleting the AWS CloudFormation stack it created\.
 The name will start with "parallelclusternetworking\-" and contain the creation time in a "YYYYMMDDHHMMSS" format\.
 You can list the stacks using the [list\-stacks](https://docs.aws.amazon.com/goto/aws-cli/cloudformation-2010-05-15/ListStacks) command\.